matrix-org/synapse-module-cookiecutter-template/README.md

 7. `variant`: Choose whether or not to include the 'Synapse Team'-specific customisations; pick `synapse_team` if the module will be maintained by the Synapse Team.
 Otherwise, pick `standard`.
-8. `use_scm_version`: Choose wheter tu use SCM infos to set the version of the module.
+8. `use_scm_version`: Choose whether to use SCM info to set the version of the module.
-   This will use `setuptools_scm` for that, so check its manual for more infos.
+   This will use `setuptools_scm` for that, so check its manual for more info.

 If all goes well, you should now have a project starter!